Top 4 Myths About Fabric Softeners

 Both liquid and sheet softeners raise environmental concerns, from their ingredients to packaging and manufacturing processes.

-Environmental Working Group's Guide to Healthy Cleaning list for fabric softeners shows that 72.1% are ranked as high to highest concern—with just 11.8% ranked as low or lowest concern "hazards to health or the environment,"
+Environmental Working Group's (EWG) Guide to Healthy Cleaning list for fabric softeners shows that 72.1% are ranked as high to highest concern—with just 11.8% ranked as low or lowest concern "hazards to health or the environment,"

 Myth #3: Dryer Sheets Last Longer and Reduce Waste

 While dryer sheets offer single-use convenience, their environmental impact can be significant.
-Liquid fabric softener, when used correctly, can be more efficient.

 Dryer sheets are made from synthetic polyester, and the toxic chemicals contained in dryer sheet fabric softeners are what target the electrostatic charges.
 Dryer sheets are a sneaky single-use plastic, designed to be used once then tossed out, where they will persist in the environment forever.